 How to Analyze CAC

-Analyzing your CAC involves comparing it with other key business metrics to ensure it aligns with your profitability goals.
+Analyzing your CAC involves comparing it with other key SaaS metrics to ensure it aligns with your profitability goals.
 Some of the most important metrics to consider are:

 - Customer Lifetime Value (LTV): This is the total revenue a customer is expected to generate over their lifetime.
 Ideally, your LTV should be at least three times your CAC (LTV to CAC ratio of 3:1).
 If your CAC is higher than your LTV, you’ll need to make adjustments.